The Young Manhood of Studs Lonigan: Plot

 Studs deludes himself that he's a tough customer who's widely feared and respected, but numerous incidents show that he is not nearly as tough as he imagines.
 During a neighborhood football game, he is repeatedly flattened by a Jewish player on the opposing team, and he is easily defeated during an amateur boxing match at the park.
 Nonetheless, Studs constantly reminds himself and others about the time he bested "Weary" Reilly in a streetcorner fight when they were kids.
 In his mind, that triumph was the high point of his life.

 Studs goes on a date with Lucy Scanlan, the girl he has always loved, but the date goes badly, due to Studs' determination to play it cool.
 He says little to her and never shows her any of the tenderness or affection we know he feels for her.
 The night ends disastrously when he tries to force himself upon her sexually.
 Lucy eventually marries an accountant, and Studs never sees her again.

 Meanwhile, Studs' old neighborhood is changing drastically, as Irish families rapidly move out and black families move in.
 Studs' father sells their home, and the Lonigans move to a new apartment building in South Chicago.

 On New Year's Eve in 1928, a group of Studs' old friends holds a big party in the old neighborhood.
 Studs gets heavily intoxicated and makes a nuisance of himself while trying to have sex with various female guests.
 When he antagonizes old rival "Weary" Reilly, Reilly beats Studs to a pulp and then dumps him in the snow outside.

-Studs Lonigan, who once seemed to have a bright future, now has nothing.
-He threw away his chance for a good education, for a relationship with Lucy Scanlan, for any kind of future.
-And now, he clearly isn't even a tough guy- just a fat alcoholic who is scorned by the rough crowd whose respect he wanted so desperately.